Information For Authors

 After a manuscript is accepted and copy-edited for publication, the corresponding author will receive page proofs via email from the managing editor.
 The authorship team should check these immediately, and email the managing editor with any corrections and answers to questions within one week.
 It is the authors’ responsibility to check proofs thoroughly.

-Advance Access articles are published online soon after they have been accepted for publication, in advance of their appearance in a journal issue.
-Appearance in Advance Access constitutes official publication, and the article can be cited by a unique DOI (Digital Object Identifier) that will remain the same once the full issue is published.
+Articles are published online soon after they have been accepted for publication, in advance of their appearance in a journal issue.
+Advance access publication constitutes official publication, and the article can be cited by a unique DOI (Digital Object Identifier) that will remain the same once the full issue is published.

 Elevating your work